-For each ISO exercise and ESPP stock transfer that occurred in 2022, the corporation must furnish an information statement to the current or former employee regarding such transaction no later than January 31, 2023, and it must file an information return with the Internal Revenue Service regarding such transaction no later than February 28, 2023, if filing by paper, and no later than March 31, 2023, if filing electronically.
+For each ISO exercise and ESPP stock transfer that occurred in 2021, the corporation must furnish an information statement to the current or former employee regarding such transaction no later than January 31, 2022, and it must file an information return with the IRS regarding such transaction no later than February 28, 2022 (or March 31, 2022, if filing electronically).
 These reporting requirements are intended to provide current and former employees with sufficient information to enable them to calculate their tax obligations.

 Employee information statement

-Every corporation that in 2022 issued stock upon the exercise of an ISO – meaning a stock option described in Section 422 of the Internal Revenue Code – must, on or before January 31, 2023, furnish to the current or former employee who exercised the option a written statement containing the information on Form 3921.
+Every corporation that in 2021 issued stock upon the exercise of an ISO (meaning a stock option described in Section 422 of the Internal Revenue Code) must, on or before January 31, 2022, furnish to the current or former employee who exercised the option a written statement containing the information on Form 3921.
 Copy A of Form 3921 is filed with the IRS, copy B is furnished to the current or former employee, and copy C is retained by the corporation for its records.

-Form 3921 is available on the IRS website, but a copy A downloaded from the IRS website should not be filed.
+Form 3921 is available on the Internal Revenue Service website, but a copy A downloaded from the IRS website should not be filed.
 The official printed version of this IRS form is scannable, but the online version of it, printed from the IRS website, is not.
 The official form may be ordered from the IRS website.
-Corporations also should note:
+Corporations should also note: